The introductory computer exercise using Python and the SUND toolbox¶

 return cost

 A simulation may crash due to numerical errors when solving the differential equations.
-Often, this is attributed to bad parameter values.
-To avoid the program crashing due to an error we need to put the Simulation call inside a try/except structure:
+Often, this is attributed to bad parameter values giving rise to extremely large or small derivatives.
+To avoid the whole script crashing due to such an error we need to put the Simulation call inside a try/except structure:

 def fcost(params, sim, data):